-Acclaimed as the biggest steel-arch bridge in the world, the bridge is known to offer dramatic, breathtaking views of the famed Sydney harbour and the Sydney Opera House.
+Acclaimed as the steel-arch bridge in the world, the bridge is known to offer dramatic, breathtaking views of the famed Sydney harbour and the Sydney Opera House.

 Bridge Climb at the Sydney Harbour Bridge has become a popular tourist attraction.
 Visitors can enjoy tours that take place throughout the day and night.
 For many years the bridge has also been the focal point for important national celebrations and fireworks displays on New Year’s Eve.